niyuan1/N-Body/README.md

 Routines for performing N-body sims

 # Barnes-Hut
-Octree method
+This is an Octree method

 # Particle Mesh
-Discrete Laplacian method
+This is a discrete Laplacian method